readthedocs/readthedocs.org/docs/user/subprojects.rst

 Using aliases
 -------------

+Adding an alias for the subproject allows you to override the URL that is used to access it, giving more control over how you want to structure your projects.
 You can choose an alias for the subproject when it is created.
-This allows you to override the URL that is used to access it, giving more control over how you want to structure your projects.

 You can set your subproject's project name and :term:`slug` however you want, but we suggest prefixing it with the name of the main project.

-Typically, a subproject is created with a ``$mainproject-`` prefix, for instance if the main project is called ``example-project-plugin`` and the subproject is called ``plugin``, then the subproject's Read the Docs project name will be ``example-project-plugin``.
+Typically, a subproject is created with a ``$mainproject-`` prefix, for instance if the main project is called ``example-project`` and the subproject is called ``plugin``, then the subproject's Read the Docs project :term:`slug` will be ``example-project-plugin``.
 When adding the subproject,
 the alias is set to ``plugin`` and the project's URL becomes ``example-project.readthedocs.io/projects/plugin``.